Skip to content

 What is plasma used for?

-• Fresh Frozen Plasma (FFP): FFP is produced by quickly freezing plasma donations to preserve their clotting factors.
+FFP is produced by quickly freezing plasma donations to preserve their clotting factors.
 It can be used to treat patients with major bleeding or who have low levels of certain clotting factors.

-• Cryoprecipitate (Cryo): Cryo is a blood product prepared from fresh frozen plasma.
+Cryo is a blood product prepared from fresh frozen plasma.
 It is used to treat patients with bleeding and liver disorders.

-What is changing?
+What is Plasma for Medicine?

-In Spring 2024 we will start manufacturing a new plasma product called 'Plasma for Medicine.'
-Plasma will be used to make immunoglobulin therapy which can be used to help patients with weakened immune systems fight infection, both those born with immune system disorders, and those who have developed them following cancer, cancer treatments or transplants.
+Plasma can be used to make immunoglobulin therapy.
+This can be used to help patients with weak immune systems fight infection, both those born with immune disorders, and those who have developed them following cancer, cancer treatments or transplants.

 Who can give plasma donations?

-Plasma donors must be:
+Plasma donors MUST be:

 • at least 60kg